Jamming into Summer With PRiMO Pairings

 So when PRiMO Specialty Foods contacted me and asked me to do a piece on wine paired with some of their preserves I couldn’t resist.
 First of all, these preserves are no stranger to my fridge.
 Secondly, and more ironically, I was first introduced to these treats at numerous wine tastings five years ago.
 And finally, this is a local (Colorado-based) company and we do love to support each other when we can.
-It’s Summer, it’s entertaining season, and I cannot think of a better time to work in some sweet and heat.
+It’s Summer, it’s entertaining season, and I cannot think of a better time to start jamming on some sweet and heat.
 Literally.

 These jewels, they come in heart- and tongue-warming combinations such as Raspberry Habanero and Blackberry Serrano.
 The new flavors caught my attention and PRiMO sent me the Berry Pasilla and Strawberry Ancho.
 I couldn’t wait to dig in, as summer fruits are the main ingredients of these two flavors.
 Something else you may not realize about these preserves as they are not normally hanging out in the jellies and jams section of the grocery store.
 At our local Whole Foods, for example, these are prominently displayed near the killer cheese counter.
 (Shout our to our cheese guy, Gig.
 Who loves ya?
 Val does, that’s who!)
 A third perk to these jams is that Chef Vic, creator of the product, has taken the time to put his excellent cheese pairing recommendations right on the lid of each jar.